Mediterranean Baked Parmesan Zucchini Fries

 4

-Place a wire rack over a baking pan.
-Arrange the breaded zucchini pieces on the rack, ensuring they are not touching.
-Lightly spray the zucchini with olive oil spray.
+Place a wire rack over a baking pan and arrange the breaded zucchini pieces on top, making sure they don’t touch.
+Lightly spray with olive oil to help them crisp up.
 Bake in the preheated oven for 6 minutes.
-After 6 minutes, remove the pan from the oven, flip each zucchini piece, and spray again with olive oil.
-Return to the oven and bake for an additional 6 minutes or until they are golden brown and crispy.
+Then, remove the pan, flip each zucchini piece, and spray lightly with olive oil again.
+Return to the oven and bake for another 6 minutes, or until the zucchini is golden brown and crispy.

 5